Baojue Temple

 彌勒佛

-Baojue Temple is located on Jianxing Road in the North District and was built in the 2nd year of the Shōwa era (1927 AD) during Japanese rule.
-It is a serene place for meditation and study, featuring a drum tower-style architecture.
-The temple primarily enshrines three Buddhas: Shakyamuni, Bhaisajyaguru, and Amitabha.
+Baojue Temple is located on Jianxing Road in the North District and was built in the second year of the Showa era (1927 AD).
+It is a tranquil place for Zen meditation and inquiry, featuring a drum tower-style architecture.
+The temple enshrines three Buddhas: Shakyamuni, Bhaisajyaguru, and Amitabha.

 Recommended Hotel Bookings